jrodewig/wanderahead.github.io/_posts/2025-04-09-southern-seoul-gwinnett-county-serves-up-korean-flavors-food-tour.md

 This landmark Korean restaurant focuses on traditional dishes like tofu soup and dumplings, each with plenty of _banchan_ alongside to heighten the experience.
 The menu can be daunting with so many options.
-Order a family-style special, assuming you have someone you can split with or don’t mind the leftovers, and you're guaranteed a delicious dinner.
+Order a family-style special, assuming you have someone you can split with or don't mind the leftovers, and you're guaranteed a delicious dinner.

 ### Gop Chang on Fire

 Suwanee is only 10 minutes farther up the road from Duluth, where Seoul of the South hosts its tour and most Korean restaurants are located.
-It’s worth the drive to try Gop Chang on Fire.
+It's worth the drive to try Gop Chang on Fire.
 If you can get past the shape of the specialty dish at this barbecue restaurant, you can revel in a truly authentic Korean
 experience: grilling offal, particularly intestines, or _gobchang_, on a tray over hot coals in the center of the table.
-As always, it’s surrounded by _banchan_ that keep on coming as long as you want.
+As always, it's surrounded by _banchan_ that keep on coming as long as you want.

 ### Harue